Pieris japonica 'Purity'

 This Plant's Growing Zones: 5-8

-Your plant(s) are estimated to ship to North Carolina on or around March 27th, 2024, depending on weather and garden center orders.
+Your plant(s) are estimated to ship to Wisconsin on or around April 10th, 2024, depending on weather and garden center orders.
 Because all plants respond to weather and other conditions while growing, we can not guarantee a ship date.
 We will only deliver plants once they meet our rigorous quality and size standards, and only when the garden center schedules a delivery.
 Thank you for your patience.

 This plant may be available in these stores: